ashesmsmith/JS_Maps/readme.md

 # Overview

 The JS Maps program uses multiple Google Maps APIs and JavaScript to create a Travel Itinerary from users inputs.
 The user will input the desired locations and the program will calculate the route which is displayed on a map.
-The user entered locations are also displayed as a list.
-The distance and duration are calculated and displayed.
+The user entered locations are also displayed as a list using the nickname given by the user.
+The driving distance and duration are calculated and displayed.

-This program was written for the purpose of creating a visual and custom Travel Itinerary with expected travel distance and duration.
+This program was written for the purpose of creating a visual and custom Travel Itinerary with expected travel distance and duration for driving.

 [Software Demo Video](http://youtube.link.goes.here)